 Structure calcium phosphate salts by controlling process conditions (AWM funded).

-Dr Grover also has an interest in the development and use of alternative cement formulations in medical applications.
+Professor Grover also has an interest in the development and use of alternative cement formulations in medical applications.
 At present we use only a small selection of compositions and yet many inorganic cements are formed from ions which can be processed and cleared from the body.
-Dr. Grover has had a funded PhD project in this area (Chinese government scholarship).
+Professor Grover has had a funded PhD project in this area (Chinese government scholarship).

 Many industrial applications require nanocrystalline salts that exhibit very high specific surface areas.
 In order to produce such salts it is often necessary to employ high-temperatures, expensive catalysts or environmentally harmful solvents.
 Salts with such properties are, however, widely found in nature.
 Dr Grover is: